Native to East Asia, raccoon dogs (also known as a "tanuki") are frequently misunderstood animals that serve as a major cultural icon in Japan.

 Male raccoon dogs, in particular, have an exceptional reputation for being both compassionate partners and fathers.
 They've been observed bringing food to their pregnant mates, and after their partner gives birth, they take an active, important role in the parenting of pups.

-4. Raccoon dogs are the only canines that hibernate during the winter
+4. Raccoon dogs are the only canines that hibernate in winter

 While wolves, foxes and other canines have no trouble braving the snowy, barren winter months, raccoon dogs living in far north ranges prefer to hunker down.
 To do this, they pack on fat, decrease their metabolism by 25 percent and settle inside their burrows until warmer weather arrives.